psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: CC CORRELATION VIRIAL RATIO

+   The correlation virial ratio, as defined in DOI: 10.1063/1.1535440 for basis set completeness analysis.
+Computed using coupled cluster.

+.. psivar:: CC VIRIAL RATIO

-   The correlation correction to the virial ratio, as computed by a coupled cluster method.
+   The virial ratio, as computed by a coupled cluster method.
 Only defined for a fully quantum mechanical computation, i.e., not QM/MM.

 .. psivar:: CC T1 DIAGNOSTIC
    CC D1 DIAGNOSTIC